- About Extension

 OSU Extension, Benton County 4-H - Increasing Science Literacy in Youth

-A major goal of the OSU Extension Service 4-H Environmental Education programs is to increase overall natural science literacy in youth in Benton County.
+The goal of the OSU Extension Service 4-H Environmental Education programs is to increase overall natural science literacy in youth in Benton County.
 Through a variety of educational efforts, community partnerships and the local support of many associated agencies and organizations our staff is engaging over 1,000 youth/year in learning about and exploring local ecosystems.

 4-H Wildlife Steward Youth Summit – a natural science educational event for youth in grades 1-8 to share their research, science inquiry or nature observation project with their peers and the community.